containers/podman/docs/podman-run.1.md

 Expose a port, or a range of ports (e.g. --expose=3300-3310) to set up port redirection on the host system.

-**--gidmap**=map
+**--gidmap**=container_gid:host_gid:amount
+**--gidmap**=0:30000:2000

-GID map for the user namespace.
-Using this flag will run the container with user namespace enabled.
-It conflicts with the `--userns` and `--subgidname` flags.
+Run the container in a new user namespace with the supplied mapping.
+This option conflicts with the --userns and --subgidname flags.
+This option can be passed several times to map different ranges.
+If calling podman run as an unprivileged user, the user needs to have the right to use the mapping.
+See `man subuid`.

-The following example maps uids 0-2000 in the container to the uids 30000-31999 on the host and gids 0-2000 in the container to the gids 30000-31999 on the host.
+The example maps gids 0-2000 in the container to the gids 30000-31999 on the host.

 **--group-add**=[]